The Boss's Son

 "What is your name?"
 I asked him.

 "My name is Yu Shung." he answered in a hushed tone.
-It was easy to tell he was still weak from the previous night.
+He was still weak from the previous night.
 It would be a full two more days before he was even able to walk again.

 "What's your name?" he asked me back.

-"Thank you for saving me Zhong."
-Yu said to me.
+"Thank you for saving me Zhong," Yu said back to me, with a smile on his face.

 I chuckled under my breath.
 He began to act more and more like myself when I was a child.